New Archbishop of York endorses primary school gender transition 18th December 2019 – Posted in: A sign of the times, News

-Earlier this year, Rev. John Parker resigned as governor of a Church of England (CofE) primary school in the diocese of Chelmsford over concerns about a young child being allowed to transition gender in the school.
-John Parker also resigned as vicar in the CofE, citing the diocese’s support of transgender ideology in the primary school as the final straw.
+Earlier this year, Rev. John Parker resigned as governor of a Church of England (CofE) primary school in the diocese of Chelmsford.
+The reason he did this because of concerns about a young child being allowed to transition gender in the school.
+What’s more he also resigned as vicar in the CofE.
+He cited the diocese’s support of transgender ideology in the primary school as the final straw.

 The diocese, and the Bishop, unequivocally supported the ‘gender transition’ of a primary school child.

 Bishop Stephen Cottrell had previously told John Parker that his Biblical views on sexuality were not welcome in the Church of England and that he “could leave.”

 It then emerged that other clergy in the diocese had also been told that they could leave the CofE if they did not agree with the approach of the diocese on sexuality.